Mesfin Tadesse and I are co-authors of the book Lucy’s People: An Ethiopian Memoir.

-Mesfin Tadesse is an Ethiopian engineer.
-In Australia, he is a registered master builder.
+Mesfin is an Ethiopian engineer and, in Australia, he is a registered master builder.
 How he survived the communist Derg and served his people through work is an inspiring story.
 Never would Mesfin or his family compromise mother or country.
 His mother was Falasha, which is Ethiopian Jewish.
 From her, he gained unique insights into an ancient culture comprised of geniuses.
 He shares these in Lucy’s People.

 View his Ethiopian television interview on “Former Veterans” program.
 Mesfin speaks in Amharic after the 1st five minutes; I speak in English briefly at the end.
 Meto Alike is Lieutenant Mesfin Tadesse.
 A teenage conscript, he served with Airborne.